jayantsharma/judeContent/revertPrevious.md

-git - Revert to a previous commit
+# Git - Revert to a previous commit

 Reverting to a previous commit is an inherently ambiguous task and can mean different things to different people.
 We consider a git repo with the following history, and the different scenarios therof.
 Let's say the dev wants to *revert* to the commit `dbc1e1f`.